AlexandreFenyo/net-monitor/README.md

   External probes **may choose to specify** a lifetime when pushing a data to a data set.
 This lifetime can change over the time.
 Not specifying a lifetime or specifying 0 means that in case the dataset already exists, no change for its lifetime is requested.
 I the dataset does not exist, its initial lifetime will be set to 0, therefore only one data value will be kept in this dataset until another lifetime is specified.

+There are typically two types of external probes:

+- daemons that collect data not available through SNMP,
+- the client browser can act as an external probe while calling `NetMonitor.pushValue(...)`).

 ## chart

 A chart is a JavaScript object that the [Chart.js](http://www.chartjs.org/) JavaScript library uses to display time series using a html canvas.